 Defect detection with image analysis

-Image classification is one of the most popular areas of AI.
-One application of image classification that is already seeing application in industry is the detection of quality issues on assembly lines during manufacturing.
-In a typical production line, components travel down the assembly line from one station to another, at the end of which a human inspector will step in to detect any problems.
-This is a very manual and error prone process.
-By using AI-driven image classification, it is possible to reduce human effort and deploy a system that automatically classifies images into pass and fail.
-This can greatly speed up the efficiency of the human operators in their validation process and improves the quality of the overall manufacturing process.
+Image classification is a popular area of artificial intelligence.
+One application of image classification that’s already being used in industry is the detection of quality issues on assembly lines during manufacturing.
+In a typical production line, components travel down the assembly line from one station to another, at the end of which an inspector steps in to look for problems—a manual and error-prone process.
+AI-driven image classification reduces human effort and automatically classifies images as pass or fail.
+This improves not only the efficiency of the human operators in the validation process, but also the quality of the overall manufacturing process.

-When preparing your data for an image classification solution, you will need two sets of images to train your model: a set of images to represent ‘pass’ examples, and a set of images to represent ‘fail’.
-These images can either be chosen from a generic dataset such as Kaggle or can be a set of custom images created for your business.
-Having a set of homogeneous images can help, for example a set of similarly sized 224 pixel x 224 pixel JPG files at the same scale resolution.
+When preparing your data for an image classification solution, you need two sets of images to train your model: one to represent pass examples and one to represent fails.
+These images can be either chosen from a generic dataset such as Kaggle or custom-made for your business.
+Consider having homogeneous images; for example, a set of similarly sized JPG files at the same scale resolution.
 Preparing the data also requires dividing the images into training and validation sets.

-Once a homogeneous and organized set of images is ready, the data can be read into an analytics engine.
-Neural networks and transfer learning are often a good way to handle image data in AI solutions.
-Transfer learning allows you to use the pre-trained models that already know how to classify an image.
-The existing model may perform a task very well, for example detecting people or cats.
-However, the task it was trained for probably differs from the specific scenario you are solving for.
-Retraining an existing model is usually much faster than starting from scratch so transfer learning can substantially shorten the training process.
-Lastly, in image classification, a neural network is sometimes paired with a secondary model to provide the final prediction.
-For example, a convolutional neural network architecture with 50 hidden layers can be used to process the image, pairing it with a boosted decision tree to classify the image as pass or fail.
+Once you have a homogeneous and organized set of images, the data is read into an analytics engine.
+Neural networks and transfer learning are good ways to handle image data in AI solutions.
+Transfer learning lets you use trained models that already know how to classify an image.
+An existing model may perform a certain task very well—for example, detecting people or cats.
+However, the task it was trained for probably differs from the specific scenario you’re solving for.
+Retraining an existing model is usually much faster than starting from scratch, so transfer learning substantially shortens the training process.
+Finally, in image classification, a neural network is sometimes paired with a secondary model to provide the final prediction.
+For example, a convolutional neural network architecture with 50 hidden layers can be used to process the image.
+Pair it with a boosted decision tree to classify the image as pass or fail.

-Once a trained image classification model is ready, the model can be deployed as a web service with a REST end point.
-Analytics dashboards and alerting can call the web service for information and predictions.
+Once a trained image classification model is ready, the model can be deployed as a web service with a REST endpoint.
+Analytics dashboards and alerts can call the web service for information and predictions.
 Because image processing tends to be computationally expensive, many similar solutions make use of cloud-based cluster deployments that can be scaled when needed.
-A service like Azure Machine Learning can assist with this, creating a rest endpoint that can be easily deployed to an Azure Kubernetes cluster for massive-scale out
+A service such as Azure Machine Learning can assist with this, creating a REST endpoint easily deployed to an Azure Kubernetes cluster.